pgbackrest/pgbackrest/README.md

 ### v0.30: ???

-* Complete rewrite of file module to use a custom protocol for remote operations and Perl native GZIP and SHA operations.
-MORE???
+* Complete rewrite of BackRest::File module to use a custom protocol for remote operations and Perl native GZIP and SHA operations.
+Compression is performed in threads rather than forked processes.

+* Fairly comprehensive unit tests for all the basic operations.
+More work to be done here for sure, but then there is always more work to be done on unit tests.

 ### v0.19: Improved error reporting/handling